Snow wallops South Sound. Now brace yourself for the Big Chill

 #ReadLocal

-Both Puget Sound Energy and Tacoma Power were reporting hundreds without power on Saturday.
+Puget Sound Energy was reporting 300 customers without power as of 11:30 a.m. on Saturday.

 Mother Nature will not be cooperating in snow removal.
 Temperatures will stay below freezing all weekend, the Weather Service said Saturday.